Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: Statistical Prediction of Disk Gas Mass

 \subsubsection{Constraining disk gas mass using velocity-resolved HD lines}

 We have tested whether or not the HD emission alone may accurately constrain the disk gas mass without other information when the line profiles are spectrally resolved.
 We use the ProDiMo code to simulate 61 gas emission lines, including the HD emission at 56 $\mu$m and 112 $\mu$m.
-The velocity resolution of the HD lines is assumed to be 0.1 km/s, which can be achieved using heterodyne receivers.
-To date, there is no direct detection instrument that could provide such a velocity resolution (equivalent resolving power of 3,000,000) validated for a space or sub-orbital telescope that may observe the HD emission.
+The velocity resolution of the HD lines is assumed to be 0.1 km/s.
 The velocity range of the line profiles is from -12.5 km/s to 12.5 km/s.
 The total number of the velocity channels is 250.
 While the FWHM of HD lines varies with the central star mass, inclination, and the details of HD emission, we found that a typical FWHM of the HD lines lies from 4 km s$^{-1}$ to 15 km s$^{-1}$ at the inclinations of 45 degrees (often $<$ 2 km s$^{-1}$ for 0-degree inclination), suggesting that the lines span at least 40 velocity channels.
 This is larger than the number of degrees of freedom in the models (number of free parameters, 15, in our study).
 In solving equations, one can uniquely determine the solution if there are more orthogonal/independent data points than the degree of freedom.
 Thus, using the HD line profiles may constrain the unique model out of the 3000 models and deliver an accurate estimate of the disk gas mass if the line profiles are relatively orthogonal to each other, and if the resolving power is sufficiently high.
 A highly resolved line in this context means that the number of resolution elements across the line is larger than the number of free parameters in the models.
 Disks have more than 15 free parameters; therefore, a fully resolved line should have $\gtrsim 15$ resolution elements across the line, which is equivalent to $R \gtrsim 1.5\times 10^6$ for a line with FWHM of 4 km s$^{-1}$.